whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 Congratulations!
 You now have learned how to:
 * How to register a device as a thing.
-* Using Rule Engine to trigger others AWS service.
+* Using Rule Engine to trigger other AWS service.
 * Using Shadow Engine to update device states.